Reinforcement learning environments have emerged as AI's newest bottleneck and biggest opportunity.

 The Paradigm Shift

 The AI industry has reached an inflection point.
-After years of pre-training scaling—where progress meant more data, more parameters, more compute—frontier labs are discovering that throwing resources at increasingly massive training runs yields diminishing returns.
+After years of pre-training scaling — as explored in the emerging fifth paradigm of scaling — —where progress meant more data, more parameters, more compute—frontier labs are discovering that throwing resources at increasingly massive training runs yields diminishing returns.

 The solution?
 A fundamental shift from pre-training scaling to post-training scaling—specifically, reinforcement learning.